-- To ensure subgrants are awarded to high-quality schools, each proposal for a CSP subgrant will be reviewed by an external Peer Review panel.
+- To ensure subgrants are awarded to high-quality schools, each proposal for a CSP subgrant will be reviewed by an external Peer Review Panel.
 The Peer Review Panel will consist of teams of two reviewers, who will be selected through an application process.
 Individuals selected as peer reviewers must be well informed regarding education, education policy, evaluation, and operations of public charter schools. - 2.
-The Peer Review Panel will use the Evaluation Rubric found in the Application Outline section, to score application narratives.

-3. Each section of the application identifies the elements that must be present and the points possible in Table 3 below.
+The Peer Review Panel will use the Evaluation Rubric found in the Application Outline section, to score application narratives. - 3.
+After initial evaluation, candidates will be required to attend a Capacity Interview.
+The interview will consist of the peer reviewers that reviewed the application, a member from the Great Schools for Nevada CSP Grant Team and the applicant's school team members that are familiar with and can speak to the school's academic model. - 4.
 To be eligible to receive a subgrant applicants must earn at least 80 possible points.
-If applicants do not reach 80 points during the Peer Reviewer of an application, there will be an additional interview required to further clarify questions that reviewers had on the applicant's narrative.
+If applicants do not reach 80 points during the Peer Reviewer and Capacity Interview portion of the application process, there may be an additional interview required to further clarify questions that reviewers had on the applicant's subgrant application narrative before a final determination.
+Elements that must be present in the subgrant's application and the total points possible are outlined in Table 3 below.